controlm/automation-api-community-solutions/1-general-automation-api-usage-examples/automate-workload-automation-reporting/scripts/README.md

 ### URL encode report name
 This is needed to convert spaces to %20 to enable use of the filename in a URL
 ```
-reportName=$(echo $1 | sed 's/ /%20/g')
+reportName=$(echo $reportName | sed 's/ /%20/g')
 ```

 ### Check report format
 Check for 'pdf' or 'csv'.
 Although the default is 'csv' when left blank when not specifed the API request fails.
 ```
-reportFormat=""
+# Check report format
-case $2 in
+case $reportFormat in
+   pdf|PDF)

 ```

-### Check for swithes
+### Check for swithes and options
-This is mainly checking for the -o switch to specify the output directory.
+For the -o switch, specify the output directory.
 Otherwise the default is the current working directory.
 ```
 outputDirectory=""
-while getopts ":o:" opt; do
+while getopts ":e:u:p:r:f:o:" opt; do
 ```

 ### Check if curl is available